 - are a high-net-worth individual

-How to Structure an Immediate Financing Agreement
+How to Structure an IFA

 - If your policy does not have enough cash value, you can borrow an amount equaling 100% of the annual premium that has been paid.
 However, you will likely be required to use additional assets, like real estate or investments, as collateral.

-Repaying the Immediate Financing Agreement Loan
+Repaying the IFA Loan

 Generally, the balance on the debt is paid after the insured's death.
 The insurer pays the outstanding loan directly to the lender from the policy proceeds, while the remaining death benefit is issued to the beneficiary.
 If desire, you can also pay off the entire loan while you are still alive.